tidalvirus/alphaess-server/protocoldescription.md

 - 2 - login request/response?
 - 3 - send serial number, get license + home address (WHY) + other info from server
 - 4 - battery dumps a bunch of info, similar to command 3 (10 or so packets after command 3).
-- 5 - battery dumps more info - just power related though
+- 5 - battery dumps more info - just power related though (every 5 minutes)
 - 8 - Server requesting last known received data?
 Battery response with success (what happens in failure?) (what is 'cmdindex'), after this starts a large dump (command 12)
 - 9 - Event log dump, next response after success is from server with a request (command 8)
 - 12/c - dump from battery in CSV with \n line endings.
 Each packet with CSV headers is responded to with a success from server